crespyl/triplet/README.md

 # Triplet

+A small project integrating Electron, ClojureScript, Re-Frame/Reagent/React, and Quil/Processing.

+The intent is to allow simple entry of triples, and to render/explore the triple set as a graph, visualized with Quil/Processing.

 ## Development
 This project uses shadow-cljs with electron, which means if we want full editor/debug support for nREPL and friends, we must have a way to connect to